clydeproject/StatFlowGPT/README.md

 # StatFlowGPT
-Conversationally interact with your data. created by Paartha Nimbalkar.
+Conversationally interact with your data sets. created by Paartha Nimbalkar.